fortio/fortio/README.md

 ```

 Note: if you do not want the default fortio User-Agent to be sent pass `-H user-agent:`.
-If you want to send a present yet empty User-Agent: header, pass `-H "user-agent: "` (ie only whitespace sends empty one, empty value doesn't send any).
+If you want to send a present yet empty User-Agent: header, pass `-H "user-agent: "` (i.e., only whitespace sends empty one, empty value doesn't send any).

 ### Report only UI

-If you have json files saved from running the full UI or downloaded, using the `-sync` option, from an amazon or google cloud storage bucket or from a peer fortio server (to synchronize from a peer fortio, use `http://`_peer_`:8080/data/index.tsv` as the sync URL).
+If you have JSON files saved from running the full UI or downloaded, using the `-sync` option, from an Amazon or Google Cloud storage bucket or from a peer fortio server (to synchronize from a peer fortio, use `http://`_peer_`:8080/data/index.tsv` as the sync URL).
 You can then serve just the reports:

 ```Shell
 $ fortio report -sync-interval 15m -sync "https://storage.googleapis.com/fortio-data?prefix=fortio.istio.io/"